 Further Resources

-Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from UL listing), Class II dust classifications, and the mechanical severity of underground environments.
+Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from ATEX/IECEx Certification), Class II dust classifications, and the mechanical severity of underground environments.
 Browse Veilux’s range of explosion-proof cameras and explosion-proof housings certified for hazardous areas.
 For regulatory reference, see Mine Safety and Health Administration (MSHA) and NFPA 70 (National Electrical Code).

 For a complete overview of all selection criteria, see the Explosion-Proof Camera Selection Guide: Complete Hub.